2

 “Ah, right, cheers!”

 Repeating one of the clan’s popular idioms, the uncle made a toast.
-At the very least Terra sincerely shared the sentiment, and pints filled with beer-like, yellow bubbles fizzing, met each other with a clink.
+At the very least Terra sincerely shared the sentiment, and pints filled with beer-like met each other with a clink, yellow bubbles fizzing.

-The three drank and ate to their heart’s content, and when they finally cleaned up their plates, they returned to talking.
+The three ate and drank to their hearts' content, and when they finally cleared their plates, returned to their talk.

 “Well, that’s the thing, you know.
-We can deal with things one way or another with food, and there's no such thing as running out of it.”
+We can handle things one way or another with food, and it's not like we're running out.”

 “Mhm, that’s right.
-You don’t collect resources all by yourself.
-Even if a boat is grounded, others are going to keep doing their best.
+You're not the only one gathering resources.
+Even if your boat is grounded, the others will keep doing their best.
 There are other twisters and decompas.”

 “Mora, that’s not… Ah well.
 At any rate, our clan’s got a bit of a surplus in storage, so no reason to worry about one or two grounded boats.”

-Terra’s engagement failing was a serious situation in its own way.
-It wasn’t just about happiness escaping Terra again.
-The Circs survived by catching Besshu from the gas giant.
-They didn’t eat the Besshu right away, first processing it through the recycling equipment they’d constructed.
-The AMC Clay, unique to that planet, was also processed for export to the Galactive Interactive.
+In its own way, Terra’s failed engagement was a serious situation.
+It wasn’t just a matter of happiness eluding Terra yet again.
+The Circs survived on Besshu caught from the gas giant.
+They didn’t eat the Besshu directly, but first processed it through the recycling equipment they’d constructed.
+The planet's unique AMC Clay was also processed for export to the Galactive Interactive.
 However, each clan possessed no more than ten fishing boats.

-That meant an individual pillar boat was perfectly capable of feeding 10% of the almost 20,000 Endeavours, or a little less than 2000 per boat.
-Since Terra was unmarried, her pillar boat had ended up grounded and wasn’t being used to fish.
-Put another way, it remained dead weight tied to Idaho’s dock.
+An individual pillar boat was perfectly capable of feeding 10% of the almost 20,000 Endeavours, meaning a little less than 2000 people per boat.
+However, since Terra was unmarried, her pillar boat was grounded and unavailable for fishing.
+To put it another way, it was constant dead weight moored to Idaho’s dock.

 Mora was correct when she said the other boats could cover it just fine.
-As long as there were other fishermen they could manage the burden, even if they kept a percentage of their catch.
-However, ever since her parents’ deaths 6 years ago, Terra had remained unmarried and the pillar boat remained grounded.
-While it wasn’t an emergency, the situation wasn’t pleasant, either.
-Three times already, The Council of Elders had told Terra, ‘if you aren’t going to use the pillar boat, sell it to us.’
+They could manage the burden as long as there were other fishermen, even if they still retained a percentage of their catch.
+That said, the pillar boat had been grounded since the death of Terra's parents six years ago, and she remained unmarried.
+The situation wasn't an emergency, but it wasn’t pleasant, either.
+The Council of Elders had already approached Terra three times to request she sell the pillar boat to them if she wasn't going to use it.

-Her aunt and uncle never touched upon that.
+Her aunt and uncle never touched on that subject.
 While there were flaws in their caretaking, they were fundamentally two very virtuous people.
 It made Terra feel incredibly guilty.
 She turned her face away, her body shriveling.

-Through the beer hall’s side window, outer space and the planet were visible.
+Through the beer hall’s side window, the planet was visible against space.

 Ah, the Left Eyeball is smiling today.